Seven Pounds

-Seven Pounds is a 2008 American drama film directed by Gabriele Muccino, written by Grant Nieporte, and starring Will Smith as a man who sets out to change the lives of seven people; Rosario Dawson, Woody Harrelson, and Barry Pepper also star.
+Seven Pounds is a 2008 American psychological thriller film directed by Gabriele Muccino, written by Grant Nieporte, and starring Will Smith as a man who sets out to change the lives of seven people; Rosario Dawson, Woody Harrelson, and Barry Pepper also star.
 The film was released in theaters in the United States of America on December 19, 2008, by Columbia Pictures.
 Despite receiving negative reviews from critics, it was a box-office success, grossing $169.7 million worldwide against a production budget of $54 million.

 Plot

 Tim Thomas, sending a text message while driving, caused a car crash in which seven people died: six strangers and his fiancée, Sarah Jenson.
 In a bid for redemption, and unable to live with the guilt of his actions, Tim sets out to save the lives of seven good people.

 A year after the crash, having quit his job as an aeronautical engineer, Tim donates a lung lobe to his brother Ben, an IRS employee.
 Six months later he donates part of his liver to social services worker Holly.
 After that, he begins searching for more candidates to receive donations.
 He finds George, a junior hockey coach, and donates a kidney to him, and donates bone marrow to a young boy, Nicholas.

 Tim contacts Holly and asks if she knows anyone who deserves help.
 She suggests Connie Tepos, who lives with an abusive boyfriend, so he gives her his number in case she wants his help.
 Tim moves out of his house and into a local motel, taking with him his pet box jellyfish.
 One night, after being beaten, Connie contacts Tim, who gives her the keys and deed to his beach house.
 She takes her two children and they move into their new home.

 Having stolen his brother's credentials, and presenting himself as Ben, Tim checks out candidates for his two final donations.
 The first is Ezra Turner, a blind meat salesman and pianist.
 Tim calls him at work, harassing him, to check if he is quick to anger.
 Ezra remains calm, so Tim decides he is worthy.

 He then contacts Emily Posa, a self-employed greeting card printer who has a heart condition and a rare blood type.
 Tim spends time with her, weeding her garden and fixing her rare Heidelberg Windmill press.
 He begins to fall in love with her and decides that, as her condition has worsened, he needs to make his donation.

 Ben tracks down Tim at Emily's, demanding that Tim return his IRS credentials.
 After an interlude with Emily, Tim leaves her sleeping and returns to the motel.
 He fills the bathtub with ice water to preserve his vital organs, climbs in, and kills himself by pulling his box jellyfish into the water with him.
 His friend Dan acts as executor to ensure that his organs are donated, his heart to Emily and his corneas to Ezra.

 Afterward, Emily meets Ezra at his concert at a park, and they begin to talk.